 The urge to shed winter apparel and clear out last year’s clutter is here.
-At the top of that list should be a thorough clean of your finances.
+At the top of that list should be a thorough spring cleaning of your finances.

 Set Up a Budget